gupta-ashutosh/udacity-DAND/P3_data_wrangling/report.md

 Muradnagar,5000
 Sohna,5000
 Kharkhauda,1000
-Pataudi,1000
-Baghpat,5000
-Bhiwadi,104800
-Ghaziabad,500000
-Delhi,11008000
-Kharkhoda,18758
-"Sector B, Pocket 7",750
-"Bilaspur Chowk",2000
-Dharuhera,45000
-"Industrial Modern Township Manesar",2000
-"Safeda Basti",3000
 ```
 We can see that the populations are not correct.
+And the people entering these informtion might not have the exact number or they have entered it by mistake.

 ##Conslusion
-Delhi-NCR OSM data is a big data, since so many users have contributed to it and are still contributing,
-it has become messy.
-Messy in terms of keeping consistency in names of amenities, names of
+Delhi-NCR OSM data is a big data, since so many users have contributed to it and are still contributing, it has become messy.
+Messy in terms of keeping consistency in names of amenities, names of streets and etc.
-streets and etc. Same thing enetered by different users will have different version, which we need to handle
+Same thing enetered by different users will have different version, which we need to handle
 programatically.
-But the data is very useful and clean enough for our exploration purpose, and even after I
-live in this area I learned so many new things about my locality.
+But the data is very useful and clean enough for our exploration purpose, and even after I live in this area I learned so many new things about my locality.

 I learned a great about OSM data, its structure and what is the relation between nodes, ways, and tags.
 Also I learned how to go about auditing your data and convert it into database tables.

-And lastly I learned what kind of problems are faced by programmers who work with real life data like OSM data,
-which is generated and entered by real users.
-Now onwards I would also like to contribute to OSM and
-any such open source data.
+And lastly I learned what kind of problems are faced by programmers who work with real life data like OSM data, which is generated and entered by real users.
+Now onwards I would also like to contribute to OSM and any such open source data.